Summer Scholar-in-Residence

 2021 Summer Scholar-in-Residence

-Our 2021 Summer Scholar-in-Residence ass The Rev. Bill Brosend, PhD.
+Our 2021 Summer Scholar-in-Residence was The Rev. Bill Brosend, PhD.
 Fr.
 Bill is the Professor of New Testament at The School of Theology at the University of the South in Sewanee, TN.
 He has served as the Executive Director of the Episcopal Preaching Foundation and has enjoyed shaping seminarians to read and proclaim God’s word with wisdom and conviction.

 In addition to preaching, Fr.
 Bill shared with us his study of the Parables of Jesus, who told stories like the Prodigal Son and the Good Samaritan.
 Through these stories, Jesus gave listeners a glimpse of the Kingdom of God and invited them to live into God’s reality.